lkilcher/dolfyn/xarray_dev_changelog.md

 	- Subsequently-read TRDI datafiles will contain variables from previous instrument even if the instrument didn't record them - remnant/memory of global variables in the IO code?
 	- Occasional TRDI sampling frequency calculation error - calculation depends on a variable that appears haphazardly written by TRDI software (VMDAS)
 	- Bad AWAC IMU data reads as 6551.x?
-	- No pressure data from Nortek Vectors?

 - To do:
+	- Fix Nortek Signature burst read hack
 	- Error reading Sig VM .ad2cp file echosounder data, only loads first column?
-	- Fix Nortek Signature burst read hack
 	- Add functionality for dual profiling configurations - *Incorporating 'alt' and 'ast' variable keys into readers (they're keys for the AD2CP's second profiling configuration)

 	- Optimize read code for the dictionary output?
-	- Change mpl time to epoch time or something
+	- Change mpl time to epoch time or something?
 	- depth of adcp for range for nortek instruments? - not taken into account natively by Nortek
 	- Function to calculate 'S(k)'?
 Already wrote one for the wavenumber